tgmitra/staticdb/README.md

     1. Make sure the ACCESS_POINT is correct, if needed adjust this as per your system settings, this is what we are going to use for accessing each data cell using HTTP method.

-    2. DATA_DIR is the name of directory where we are storing all data categories and cells.
+    2. DATA_DIR is the name of directory where we are storing all data cells and categories.

     3. DATA_DIR_LOCATION, as per the system you are using, this is the physical path of DATA_DIR where all data category and cells available.

+Now open the file or controller from where you are going to use StaticDB and add the line `require_once( __DIR__ . "/config.php" );`, please note the `__DIR__` is depends on your system, means where you are keeping the StaticDB files, so change if you need to.

+Once the config file is included now you are free to call `$staticdb = new \system_base\staticdb(ACCESS_POINT, DATA_DIR_LOCATION, DATA_DIR);` when ever and where ever you need.

+Now use the `$staticdb` variable to access the StaticDB following methods.

+**$staticdb->select_cell( _exampleCategory_, _exampleCell_ )** : Select a particular cell under a category, if the cell is not available then this method attempt to create if the third parameter is true